pseudomuto/dotfiles/README.md

 ruby. - _only needs to be run the very first time_
 * `exe/dotfiles link` - link all files in _./files_ to equivalents under the home directory
 * `exe/dotfiles packages` - install all packages list in _~/.config/dotfiles/config_
+* `exe/dotfiles configure` - Add app/system configuration (default shell, vim plugins, etc.)

+There's a shorthand for running link, packages, and configure in sequence: `exe/dotfiles apply`.

+All commands support `-n, --dry-run` to see what _would_ happen without applying any changes.